-Queensland Health regularly advises Council of vectorborne diseases notifications which are entered into Council's mapping system.
+Queensland Health regularly advises Council of vectorborne diseases notifications.

 Key Component 4 - Public awareness and community engagement

 The prevention of dengue is the responsibility of both government (state and local) and the public.
 Councils Vector Management Unit cannot eliminate mosquitoes in all homes and businesses in the Rockhampton Region, hence an important element of dengue management is raising public awareness about the community's role in eliminating mosquito harbouring at home and in the workplace as well as supporting the adoption of protective behaviours.